Schurification of polynomial quantum wreath products: Introduction

 provided that $n \geq d$.
 The algebras $\overline{\bfS}^{\mathrm{BLM}}$ and ${\bfS}^{\mathrm{DJ}}$ are Morita-equivalent. \item {[\cref{prop:Thetabasis}]} There exists an explicit basis $\{\theta_{A,P}\}$ of these Schur algebras, where $A$ lies in the set $\Theta_{n,d}$ of $n$-by-$n$ matrices with non-negative integer entries summing up to $d$, and $P$ is a partially symmetric polynomial in $B^{\otimes d}$. \end{enumerate} \end{main} While the conditions \eqref{eq:C1} and \eqref{eq:C3} are quite restrictive, we only expect to be able to remove~\eqref{eq:C2}; see the discussion in \cref{subs:further-generalizations}.

 In words, (A) provides a non-trivial convolution algebra realization of algebras defined via Bernstein--Lusztig presentations, for the first time.
 (B) generalizes Pouchin's Schur duality theorem \cite{pouchinGeometricSchurWeyl2009} for $\bbC$-valued functions.
 Moreover, our Schur duality results hold for more general ground fields.
-One should think of coil Schur algebra as of standard integral form, and of laurel Schur as of its divided power version.
+One should think of coil Schur algebra as a standard integral form, and of laurel Schur as its divided power version.
 In (C), we identify the convolution algebra with a purely combinatorial construction in the sense of Dipper and James, and match it with a generalization of the Fock space construction~\cite{Kashiwara1995DecompositionOF} by Kashiwara, Miwa, and Stern.
 The basis $\{\theta_{A,P}\}$ in (D) is a generalization of the Dipper--James basis $\{\theta_{\lambda,\mu}^g\}$ of the $q$-Schur algebra, and is related to the ``chicken-foot'' basis in~\cite{song2024aaffine, song2024baffine}.
-A similar basis also appears in the ongoing work \cite{DKMZ} of {Davidson-Kujawa-Muth-Zhu}.
+A similar basis also appears in the work~\cite{DKM} of {Davidson--Kujawa--Muth}.

+Just as that there is a cyclotomic version of Rosso--Savage's affine Frobenius Hecke algebras (see~\cite[Section 4]{rosso2020quantum}), we anticipate that there is also a unifying approach to the cyclotomic version of polynomial quantum wreath products.
+While it is beyond the scope of the present article, we plan to return to this in the future.